 1. VT-501 PSH and RRH projects are required to implement a Housing First approach.
 The CoC determines that a Housing First approach is used through the yearly funding application process and scoring, through project monitoring and evaluation and the Coordinated Entry System and assessment that prioritizes by need and identifies households with the most complex needs.

-2. VT-501 CoC factors and performance indicators include that participants will not be screened out for; a) too little, loss of, or no income, b) active or history of substance use, c)criminal record (with some exceptions under local/state/federal law such as lifetime sex offender registry, etc), d) history of domestic violence (e.g. lack of a protective order, period of separation from abuser, or law enforcement involvement), e) failure to participate in supportive services or to make progress on a service plan, f) being a victim of domestic violence, g) any other activity not covered in a typical lease agreement
+2. VT-501 CoC factors and performance indicators include that participants will not be screened out for; a) too little, loss of, or no income, b) active or history of substance use, c)criminal record (with some exceptions under local/state/federal law such as lifetime sex offender registry, etc), d) history of domestic violence (e.g. lack of a protective order, period of separation from abuser, or law enforcement involvement), e) failure to participate in supportive services or to make progress on a service plan, f) any other activity not covered in a typical lease agreement

 3. The CoC implements a self-evaluation, using the Housing First Evaluation Checklist Tool and brings providers together to discuss and reflect upon Housing First implementation.
 Housing First compliance includes prioritizing rapid placement and stabilization and not requiring service participation or preconditions of service participants.
 All CoC PSH and RRH projects are required to operate via referrals from CE, following Housing First practices, CE consults with projects and participants with an annual evaluation and community survey of the quality and effectiveness of the system.
 Annual training reinforces implementation of Housing First across the CE system.